CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 The setting symbols, labels, if simple name is given (without scope path) always create object in the current scope.
 Any call of object (even if not defined) always start searching through scope tree.
+It is possible to call to symbols in scope which doesn't already exists (just they will be created with object while calling).
+After that call, symbol can be defined.

 The algorithm of searching the object is bit sophisticated: